 When I say dough challenged, I’m really not exaggerating on that.
 Talk about an endless string of failed attempts.

 But now, after much failure, I can say that I have won!
-My Glazed Pecan Cinnamon Rolls recipe is easy to make and comes out perfect every time!
+My Homemade Gooey Cinnamon Rolls recipe is easy to make and comes out perfect every time!

-What that translates into is that if I can nail cinnamon buns, so can YOU!!
+What that translates into is that if I can nail making a homemade cinnamon roll recipe, so can YOU!!

-Whether you call them cinnamon buns or cinnamon rolls, there is no denying they are the ultimate guilty pleasure when it comes to breakfast recipes.
+If you are wondering what is a cinnamon roll exactly, there is no denying they are the ultimate guilty pleasure when it comes to breakfast recipes.

-Tender, flaky layers of cinnamon roll dough swirled with tons of cinnamon, sugar and (in this recipe) pecans.
-Then slathered in a homemade cream cheese icing.
+Tender, flaky buttery layers of cinnamon roll dough swirled with tons of cinnamon, sugar and (in this recipe) pecans.
+Then slathered in a gooey homemade cream cheese icing.

 When it comes to fluffy pecan rolls, it gets no better than this!